Last Updated February 2022 by Crystallace

 With this information, they can boost or lower your ranking, so when it comes to creating your board, you want to make sure the user gets as much bang for their buck as possible.

-How does this pertain to naming your Pinterest board?
-You want to make sure that the name that you choose for your board matches the content on the inside.
+How does this pertain to your Pinterest board names?
+While it may be tempting to use unique Pinterest board names, You want to make sure that the name that you choose for your board matches the content on the inside.
 For example, if I created a board on acrylic nails and the content is low-quality photos, irrelevant pins, or broken links, users won’t stay on it for long, and your ranking may slowly dwindle downward.

 Do: Incorporate Keywords in the Pinterest Board Names

 Although a Pinterest creator’s primary goal is to show up on the home feed, most have a better chance of being in the top 5-6 results in the search bar.
 This means that not only does your pin need to be of good quality, but it also needs to fit within the users’ actual search.

 If your board is catered towards a specific niche, such as dog bowls or dog biscuits, make sure you narrow the title down as much as possible to what a user might search for to rank higher.

 For example, instead of naming your board ‘dog biscuits,’ you could spice it up by saying:

 - Vegan dog biscuits

 - Gluten-free dog biscuits